-Note: If property that is considered to be a prohibited investment or a non-qualified investment is acquired, or if property held in the account becomes such, a tax of 50% of the fair market value of the property, at the time it was acquired or that it became a non-qualified or prohibited investment is payable [18].
-When a TFSA holds a prohibited investment, the holder will also be subject to an additional tax that is based on income earned from the prohibited investment.[19]
+Note: If property that is considered to be a prohibited investment or a non-qualified investment is acquired, or if property held in the account becomes such, a tax of 50% of the fair market value of the property, at the time it was acquired or that it became a non-qualified or prohibited investment is payable.
+[18] When a TFSA holds a prohibited investment or a non-qualified investment, the holder will also be subject to an additional tax that is based on income earned from the prohibited investment or non-qualified investment.
+[19] While the Minister of National Revenue is afforded the discretion to waive or cancel the 50% tax on the fair market value of the property [20], no similar discretion is afforded for the additional taxes.

-TFSAs versus RRSPs (etc.) - Investment and Other Considerations
+TFSAs versus RRSPs (etc.) - Investment Considerations

 As stated above, individuals and family members will start to accumulate fairly significant TFSA contribution room which, when added to RRSP contribution room, may well be more than accumulating savings.
 If so, questions will arise as to which vehicle is preferable.
 In addition, it may be possible to make contributions to an RESP.
-There is an additional choice of paying down a mortgage or contributing to an RRSP.
-[20] At first blush, one might think that that an RRSP, which offers an immediate tax write-off, might be superior to a TFSA from an after-tax standpoint.
-As will be explained shortly, this is generally not the case.
+As discussed at ¶25,351, there is an additional choice of paying down a mortgage or contributing to an RRSP.

 An RRSP is a tax-deferred investment vehicle.
 It offers deductibility for contributions, tax-free accumulation, and withdrawals/retirement benefits which are fully included in income.
 On the termination of an RRSP, earnings accumulated in the plan are effectively taxable since all amounts received from the RRSP are taxable - this will also recapture the initial deductions for contributions.
-A TFSA, on the other hand, is a tax-free investment vehicle: contributions are made in after-tax dollars; like an RRSP, earnings accumulate tax-free; but unlike an RRSP, there is no tax on withdrawal[21].
+A TFSA, on the other hand, is a tax-free investment vehicle: contributions are made in after-tax dollars; like an RRSP, earnings accumulate tax-free; but unlike an RRSP, there is no tax on withdrawal.[21]

 The financial comparison between these features appears to be similar to the choice between contributing to an RRSP and paying down a mortgage.
-Provided that a taxpayer remains in the same marginal tax rate before and after retirement, and the interest paid on the mortgage is the same as the return made by the RRSP, the choice between investing in an RRSP and paying down a mortgage appears to be financially neutral.
-[22] Whereas the interest on the mortgage versus return in the RRSP is a variable in the mortgage vs. RRSP decision, this is not the case in the TFSA vs. RRSP decision, since similar investments can be made in either vehicle.
+As was observed at ¶25,351, provided that a taxpayer remains in the same marginal tax rate before and after retirement, and the interest paid on the mortgage is the same as the return made by the RRSP, the choice between investing in an RRSP and paying down a mortgage appears to be financially neutral.
+Whereas the interest on the mortgage versus return in the RRSP is a variable in the mortgage vs. RRSP decision, this is not the case in the TFSA vs. RRSP decision, since similar investments can be made in either vehicle.
 The remaining variable appears to be tax rates before and after retirement.
-Assuming these are the same, this results in financial neutrality between TFSAs and RRSPs[23].
-Although one might expect tax rates to drop because post-retirement income should generally be lower (which would tip the scales in favour of an RRSP), income-based clawbacks[24] muddy the waters, as they can effectively propel a taxpayer into a higher effective tax rate.
+Assuming these are the same, this results in financial neutrality between the TFSAs and RRSPs.[22]
+Although one might expect tax rates to drop because post-retirement income should generally be lower (which would tip the scales in favour of an RRSP), income-based clawbacks[23] muddy the waters, as they can effectively propel a taxpayer into a higher effective tax rate.
 (However, RRIF and RRSP annuity payments are eligible for the pension-splitting rules for couples which came into effect in 2007 and may "even out" post-retirement income, perhaps so as to reduce income-based clawbacks.)
-An RESP is somewhat similar to a TFSA, except that, while contributions are made on an after-tax basis, earnings are potentially taxable to the student (or may reduce tuition and education transfers); however, this effect may be modest and could be more than offset by the ability to obtain CESGs[25].
+An RESP is somewhat similar to a TFSA, except that, while contributions are made on an after-tax basis, earnings are potentially taxable to the student (or may reduce tuition and education transfers); however, this effect may be modest and could be more than offset by the ability to obtain CESGs.[24]